jundalisay/sp/content/en/research/malthus/rent/chapter-03.md

 ---
-heading: Chapter 1
+heading: Chapter 3
-title: "Rent"
+title: "Adam Smith"
 description: "The actual state of the natural rent of land is necessary to the actual produce"
-c: "seagreen"
+c: "firebrick"
-weight: 3
+weight: 32
 date: 2025-03-20
 ---